Common Questions about Hiking in the Alps

 On an Alpenwild trip, “walking” is in cities, villages, and short jaunts on paved or well-maintained paths to dramatic vistas.
 “Hiking” is traveling along a well-marked trail, sometimes steep but never overly challenging.
 “Trekking” is a journey of several days from one place to another and may include more challenging terrain or some scrambling.
 Although, there may be some overlap, Alpenwild has tours in all three categories.
 Here’s a sampling.

-A call to an Alpenwild tour specialist and you'll be able to determine which option is best for you.
+Call an Alpenwild tour specialist and you'll be able to determine which option is best for you.

 Not necessarily.
 The Swiss Alps is the greatest hiking destination in the world and it's also one of the most adaptable.
 This is the value of having an Alpenwild Trip Leader with you.
 They will adapt on the spot as needed.
 As long as you’re in pretty good shape, walk regularly, and enjoy experiencing beautiful alpine scenery at a walking pace, you will enjoy an Alpenwild Adventure.